calvinhsia/SheetMusicViewer/README.md

 The thumb left and right arrows at the top move a screenful at a time. (if there are favorites in the currently open book, they jump to the next favorite left or right, if any)
 The left-right arrows move the page by 1 screenful.
 The bottom quarter of the display is used to do page turning by click or touch.
 In 1 page per screen mode, the right half will move right 1 page, and the left half will move left 1 page.
-In 2 page per screen mode, the bottom quarter is divided into 4 quarters.
+In 2 page per screen mode, the bottom quarter is logically divided into 4 quarters, from left to right.
 The outer 2 quarters will advance 1 screenful (2 pages), and the inner quarters will advance 1 page.
 E.g. from showing page 3 on the left and 4 on the right, to page 4 on the left to page 5 on the right.
 This allows right hand pages to be shown on the left, and repeats, etc. to be seen more easily.
 The top 3/4 of the page is used for moving zooming, rotating the display.
 You can use 2 fingers to zoom into a particular point.
 Similarly with ctrl mouse-wheel

 Inking is off by default.
 To ink, click the Ink checkbox for the page (in 2 page mode, there is a checkbox for each page).
 A mouse or pen or your finger can draw in red, black, or highlight.
 To save the ink on that page, click the Ink checkbox again.
 For e.g. correcting typos on the musical staff, zoom in before inking to make it easier to draw accurately.
-Ink is stored in the BMK file.
+All ink is stored in the BMK file.

 Rendering a PDF page takes time.
 When advancing to the next page, instantaneous response is desirable.
 In single page mode, as e.g. page 5 is shown, Page 6 is prefetched and prerendered in a cache.
 So is page 7, and page 4.
 The cache does nothing if the page is already contained.